csesoc/constitution/README.md

     8.7 Only full memers are entitled to vote for the Executive.
 Full memers may vote for two (2) candidates for Co-president, and one (1) candidate for each other position.
-    8.8 Voting is to be confidential and anonymous with the exception of, 8.8.1 In the event of a full member being prevented by the School of CSE from accessing the voting site, votes shall be submitted to the first executive member not running in the election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate.
+    8.8 Voting is to be confidential and anonymous with the exception of, 8.8.1 In the event of a full memer being prevented by the School of CSE from accessing the voting site, votes shall be submitted to the first executive memer not running in the election in the following list; the Co-Presidents, the Secretary, the Treasurer, the Arc Delegate.
 If all of the above are running in the election the vote should be submitted to the Student Development Office.
-        The executive member will then submit the anonymised vote to the member in charge of maintaing the list of nominees.
+        The executive memer will then submit the anonymised vote to the memer in charge of maintaing the list of nominees.
     8.9 Votes will be counted using the “single transferable vote” electoral system, a variant of the instant-runoff preferential voting system.
         8.9.1 Each candidate must reach the quota of votes as determined by the Droop quota for that position.
         8.9.2 When electing Co-presidents, all first and second preferences shall be counted as first preferences.